 But after cosmetic dentist Victoria Veystman beautifully re-contoured my central incisors so that they wouldn't look so conspicuous amongst their shorter row-mates, I quickly realized that their elongated look was due in large part to receding gums.
 Worse, the teeth were sort of yellowish-gray at the new gum line.
 While Veytsman is a cosmetic miracle worker, putting gums back where they belong is not her bag.
 That's the domain of a periodontist.
 Luckily for me, one of my best friends happens to be one.

-Periodontists like my friend, Michelle Lee, concerns herself with what's going on around the teeth.
+Periodontists like my friend, Michelle Lee, concern themselves with what's going on around the teeth.
 In polite conversation, she refers to what she does for a living as "gum gardening."
 This involves but is not limited to placing dental implants, as well as the diagnosing, preventing, and treating gum disease.
 Periodontists also perform gingival or gum graft surgery, which entails taking tissue from a donor site in your mouth—or in some cases, tissue from a cadaver—and using it to recover what time, neglect, disease, and/or overzealous brushing have exposed.

 I sent a picture of my teeth to Michelle, and she quickly confirmed that I'd likely be a good candidate for a gum graft.
 She also said that if I flew out to Vancouver, she'd give me a spectacular deal on a surgery.
 Namely, lunch.
 (The British Columbia Periodontal Specialty Fee Guide pegs the out-of-pocket cost of procedure at around $1,400 CAD [$1,030 US] per tooth, though that cost varies throughout North America and can be significantly more in some areas.
 Some dental plans cover gram grafting because it's markedly more than an aesthetic procedure.)